What is the Council doing?

 These upgrades have resulted in a saving of 127 tonnes of carbon per year.

-Through a further partnership with our leisure provider and following a successful bid to the Public Sector Decarbonisation Scheme, the Council has almost completed a £734K scheme to decarbonise the heating, install solar PV and a building energy management system at Ashbourne Leisure centre.
+Through a further partnership with our leisure provider and following a successful bid to the PSDS phase 1, the Council has now completed a £734K scheme to decarbonise the heating, install solar PV and a building energy management system at Ashbourne Leisure centre.
 These works are predicted to deliver an annual carbon saving of 123 tonnes - around 56% of the current site emissions.

 Solar PV panels at Ashbourne Leisure Centre

-The Council has also been successful in securing £123k from the Low Carbon Skills Fund to develop heat decarbonisation plans for the Arc Leisure Centre in Matlock, Wirksworth Leisure Centre and Bakewell Leisure Centre.
-These plans will set out the options and costs for reducing emissions from the centres.
+The Council was successful in securing £123k from the Low Carbon Skills Fund to develop heat decarbonisation plans for the Arc Leisure Centre in Matlock, Wirksworth Leisure Centre and Bakewell Leisure Centre.
+These plan set out the options and costs for reducing emissions from the centres.
+Subsequently the Council made a third successful bid to the PSDS3b for £1.9M in February 2023.
+The total value of the project is £2.1M and will include the removal of current life expired gas boilers and replacement with low carbon heat pumps at both sites.
+Solar PV panels will be installed on the roof of each centre to reduce running costs.

 Events - Matlock Bath Illuminations – saving cost and carbon